newrelic/nri-perfmon/README.md

 ### Installation and Integration into Infrastructure Agent

-The Infrastructure agent calls for the following file structure:
+Once you've unzipped the plugin, the Infrastructure agent calls for the following file structure:

-* The entire plugin folder should reside under `/newrelic-infra/custom-integrations`.
+* The plugin folder (`newrelic-infra-perfmon-plugin` in the zip) resides under `/newrelic-infra/custom-integrations`.
-* `newrelic-infra-perfmon-plugin-definition.yml` should be placed under `/newrelic-infra/custom-integrations` (ALONGSIDE of the plugin's folder)
+* `newrelic-infra-perfmon-plugin-definition.yml` resides under `/newrelic-infra/custom-integrations` (ALONG SIDE of the `newrelic-infra-perfmon-plugin` folder)
-* `newrelic-infra-perfmon-plugin-config.yml` should be placed under `/newrelic-infra/integrations.d/`
+* `newrelic-infra-perfmon-plugin-config.yml` resides under `/newrelic-infra/integrations.d/`

 Once the file structure is laid out, follow the steps specified below for [Configuration](#configuration) in order to capture the counters you need.